i30817/libretrofuzz/README.rst

                         provided, asked from the user.
   --system TEXT         Directory in the server to download thumbnails.
 If not
                         provided, asked from the user.
-  --filters TEXT        Filename glob filters for game labels in the playlist,
+  --filter TEXT         Filename glob filter for game labels in the playlist,
                         you can add this option more than once.
 This is the only way to force a refresh from inside the program if the thumbnails already exist in the cache.
   --no-merge            Disables thumbnails download if there is at least one
                         thumbnail type in cache for a label to it avoid mixing thumbnail sources on repeated calls.
-No effect if called with filters since filters delete every match before download.
+No effect if called with filter since filters delete every match before download.
   --no-fail             Ignores the similarity score, and always downloads
                         even if probably wrong.
 Best used with a filter.